kenn12-prog/NYC-Venue-Explorer/documentation.md

 ---
 ### Note
 You are welcome to explore the potential of this project using Large Language Models (LLMs) such as ChatGPT or LLM-powered applications (e.g., Cursor).
-However, DeepSake and any applications supported by DeepSake are **NOT allowed** for this project!
+However, DeepSeek and any applications supported by DeepSeek are **NOT allowed** for this project!